Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 While buckwheat is the better choice for a low-calorie diet, rice can also be incorporated if consumed in moderation.

-Gluten is a protein found in certain grains, including wheat, barley, and rye.
+Gluten is a protein in certain grains, including wheat, barley, and rye.
 Rice and buckwheat do not contain gluten, so they are often used as alternative grains for people who are sensitive to gluten or follow a gluten-free diet.

 Buckwheat and rice do not fit into low-carb or keto diets.